 This varies from person to person.
 I spent almost a week there while sleeping in the car.
 The reason is that I like to shoot photographs during the Golden Hour and I am always trying to catch as much sunrise and sunrises as I can.

 You don’t want to miss Vermillion Lakes and Mount Rundle

 For an ordinary person/family, you can probably see the best highlights around 6-9 hours from start to finish.
 There are many pullouts with scenic attractions along the way, so you have to pick your poison.

 If you have driven through any decent U.S. highway that is what you can expect in Canada.
 There is not much difference save for some signs written in French.
 It has wild shoulders for making quick stops and rarely any potholes to be found.

-When passing through this intense landscape with two high mountain passes it is a lot better than you would expect.
+When passing through this great landscape with two high mountain passes, it is a lot better than you would expect.
 Nearly all the street is easy to drive, with just a few regions of steep grade or switchbacks.
 Large RV’s do not have a problem navigating it.

 When is the best time to check it out?

 The peak time is from July through August.
-I visited around the latter part of September so I did not have to deal with a lot of tourists.
+I visited around the latter part of September, so I did not have to deal with a lot of tourists.
 The temperature is already cooling during my stay, which I prefer over the heat.
-Winter comes early and stays late in this section of the Rockies, snowfall inducing winter driving conditions can happen by mid-October and can last well into the month of May.
+Winter comes early and stays late in this section of the Rockies, snowfall inducing winter driving conditions can happen by mid-October and can last well into May.

 All services on the parkway for example restaurants; lodging and the only gas station have been closed from November to April.
 If you would like to experience the Athabasca Glacier Ice Explorer experience, it operates from around April to October.